Enter search terms:

 River Boat Shuttle Service

 In 1989, for the bicentennial anniversary of the French Revolution, the Municipality of Paris and the Ministry of Transportation decided to relaunch a motorboat bus line, giving Le Port Autonome de Paris (Paris' harbor authority) the responsibility for inviting bids and tenders to run the service.
-Bateaux Parisiens, a wholly-owned subsidiary of Sodexho Alliance, won the initial one-year contract, which was then renewed annually for the next eight years.
-In 1996, Le Port Autonome de Paris invited bids for a 10-year contract, which was awarded once again to Bateaux Parisiens.
+Bateaux Parisiens, a wholly-owned subsidiary of Sodexho Alliance, has won the contracts ever since.

-Batobus provides motorboat service to eight stops along the Seine, which residents and tourists alike can use to reach Paris' most visited places.
-The boats stop close to: Eiffel Tower, Orsay Museum, Notre Dame, Beaubourg, The Louvre.... and many more places of interest.
-The Batobus crew will be happy to advise visitors on notable attractions to visit.
+Batobus provides motorboat service to eight stops along the Seine, which residents and tourists alike can use to reach Paris' most visited attractions.
+The boats stop close to: Eiffel Tower, Orsay Museum, Notre-Dame, Centre Pompidou, the Louvre.... and many more places of interest.
+The Batobus crew will be happy to advise visitors on notable places to visit.

-More than a simple means of transport, Batobus is an interesting way to discover Paris and the Seine River, providing a fantastic view along the banks.
-Each of the four trimarans making up the fleet seats 200 and has a glass roof and a rear open deck.
+More than a simple means of transport, Batobus is an interesting way to discover Paris and the Seine River – providing a fantastic view along the banks, with a glass roof and an open rear deck.
+Each of the eight trimarans making up the fleet seats 150-200.
+Bicycles can be stowed in the front.

-There is a boat departing from each wharf every 15-20 minutes in summer (less frequently off-season).
+There is a boat departing from each wharf every 20 minutes in summer (30 minutes during off-season).
 So, if you want to avoid the subway and enjoy a pleasant cruise, catch a Batobus!

 The eight stops are as follows: